curso-r/stockfish/.github/CONTRIBUTING.md

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("curso-r/stockfish", fork = TRUE)`.

 *   Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.